gdscwm/real-time-chat-app/README.md

 }
 ```

-This file will be the entry point to the application, in which we just created a simple web server inside the file.
+This file will be the entry point to the application, in which we just created a simple web server inside of.

 Save the file and run `go run main.go` in the terminal to start the web server.